^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Inguinal granuloma - a disease rare in the US, is caused by intracellular gram-negative bacteria Calymmatobacterium granulomatis.
-This disease is endemic in certain tropical and developing areas, including India, New Guinea, central Australia and southern Africa.
-Clinical manifestations of this disease are painless, progressive ulcerative lesions, not accompanied by regional lymphadenopathy.
-These lesions are abundantly vascularized (a kind of red beef) and bleed easily on contact.
-The microorganism causing this disease is not cultivated on standard nutrient media, and the diagnosis is based on the detection of donovan bodies in tissue preparations or in biopsy.
-It is possible to attach a secondary bacterial infection or identify the causative agent of another STD.
+Granuloma inguinale is a rare disease in the United States caused by the intracellular Gram-negative bacterium Calymmatobacterium granulomatis.
+The disease is endemic in certain tropical and developing areas, including India, New Guinea, central Australia, and southern Africa.
+The clinical manifestations of the disease are painless, progressive ulcerative lesions without regional lymphadenopathy.
+The lesions are highly vascular (red beef appearance) and bleed easily on contact.
+The organism is not cultured on standard culture media, and diagnosis is based on the demonstration of Donovan bodies in tissue preparations or biopsy.
+Secondary bacterial infection or the presence of another STD may occur.

-Therapy stops the progressive destruction of tissues, although a long-term treatment is often required for the process of granulation and re-epithelialization of ulcers.
-Relapse can occur after 6-18 months, despite the effectiveness of initial therapy.
+Therapy stops the progressive destruction of tissue, although the process of granulation and re-epithelialization of ulcers often requires long-term treatment.
+Relapse may occur after 6-18 months, despite the effectiveness of initial therapy.

-Trimethoprim-sulfamethoxazole 2 tablets orally 2 times a day for a minimum of 3 weeks,
+Trimethoprim-sulfamethoxazole 2 tablets orally 2 times a day for at least 3 weeks,

-Or Doxycycline 100 mg orally 2 times a day for a minimum of 3 weeks
+Or Doxycycline 100 mg orally 2 times a day for at least 3 weeks

-Treatment should be continued until full healing of lesions occurs.
+Treatment should be continued until the lesions are completely healed.

 Alternative schemes

-Ciprofloxacin 750 mg orally 2 times a day for a minimum of 3 weeks
+Ciprofloxacin 750 mg orally 2 times daily for at least 3 weeks

-Or Erythromycin 500 mg orally 4 times a day for a minimum of 3 weeks
+Or Erythromycin 500 mg orally 4 times a day for at least 3 weeks

-For any of the above schemes, the addition of an aminoglycoside (gentamicin 1 mg / kg iv every 8 hours) is recommended if there is no improvement within the first few days.
+With any of the above regimens, the addition of an aminoglycoside (gentamicin 1 mg/kg IV every 8 hours) is recommended if there is no improvement within the first few days.

-Patients should be under clinical supervision until the signs and symptoms of the disease are resolved.
+Patients should be kept under clinical observation until signs and symptoms of the disease resolve.

 Management of sexual partners

-Persons who have had sex with patients with inguinal granuloma should be examined and treated if: a) they have had sexual intercourse for 60 days, until symptoms appear in the patients, b) if they have symptoms and signs of the disease.
+Persons who have had sexual contact with patients with granuloma inguinale should be examined and treated if (a) they had sexual contact within 60 days before the onset of symptoms in the patients, or (b) they have symptoms or signs of the disease.

 Pregnancy

-Pregnancy is a relative contraindication for the use of sulfonamides.
+Pregnancy is a relative contraindication to the use of sulfonamides.
 Pregnant and lactating women should be treated with erythromycin.
 Parenteral administration of aminoglycosides (eg, gentamicin) is recommended.

 HIV infection

-Persons with HIV infection and inguinal granuloma should be treated according to the described treatment regimens.
-It is necessary to add parenterally aminoglycoside, such as gentamicin.
+Individuals with HIV infection and granuloma inguinale should be treated according to the treatment regimens described.
+A parenteral aminoglycoside such as gentamicin should be added.

 You are reporting a typo in the following text: